Member Organizations

 Quality Assurance

-Pursuant to a memorandum of understanding with the CPAB, the provincial bodies share the responsibility for inspecting CPAs that perform audits of public companies.
-The provincial accounting bodies of CPAs conduct inspections with respect to quality control and assurance work not covered by the CPAB.
-The provincial bodies collaborate through the CPA Canada to harmonized quality assurance program.
+According to a memorandum of understanding with the CPAB, the provincial accounting bodies share the responsibility for inspecting CPAs that perform audits of public companies.
+The provincial accounting bodies of CPAs also conduct inspections concerning quality management and assurance work not covered by the CPAB.
+The provincial accounting bodies collaborate through the profession's Public Trust Committee to maintain the harmonized quality assurance programs.
+The CPA Canada states that the provincial accounting bodies have fully operational QA review systems in place and that the QA review systems adhere to the requirements of SMO 1.

 Current Status: Adopted